LayZeeDK/github-pages-docusaurus/docs/Tutorials/run-a-supernode.md

 This block has been proven by someone else, but its not verified yet, you can ignore it.

 #### `Fatal: Failed to register the Ethereum service: database contains incompatible genesis`
-Try to remove the node with `docker compose down -v` and then try again.
+Try to remove the supernode with `docker compose down -v` and then try again.

 #### `Unhandled trie error: missing trie node`
 You can ignore this error, it doesn't affect you and goes away after a while.